ddotta/awesome-polars/README.md

 - [DuckDB vs Polars - Thunderdome.](https://dataengineeringcentral.substack.com/p/duckdb-vs-polars-thunderdome) - A blog post that compares Polars and DuckDB with the use of 16 GB of data on a machine of only 4 GB by [@danielbeach](https://github.com/danielbeach).
 - [How moving from Pandas to Polars made me write better code without writing better code](https://dev.to/check/how-moving-from-pandas-to-polars-made-me-write-better-code-without-writing-better-code-52bl) - A post that describs the process of "Polarification" of code written with Pandas by [@duvenagep](https://github.com/duvenagep).
 - [Revisiting a Classic Cheminformatics Paper with Polars: The Wiener Index](https://bertiewooster.github.io/2023/03/10/Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.html) - A science blog post that uses Polars to track the information for the molecules in DataFrames by [@bertiewooster](https://github.com/bertiewooster).
+- [Anatomy of a Polars Query: A Syntax Comparison of Polars vs SQL](https://towardsdatascience.com/anatomy-of-a-polars-query-a-syntax-comparison-of-polars-vs-sql-a0035ac8a4fa) - A post that compares Polars syntax to SQL by [@bfeif](https://github.com/bfeif).

 ### Talks and videos